coderside/CoderSide/README.rst

 - Twitter : Description, number of followers, timeline
 - Klout : score, influencers, influencees and Twitter accounts of each influencers/influencees.

-| CoderGuy assume that the searched coder guy must have a GitHub account.
-| This is the entry point of the application.
+CoderGuy assume that the searched coder guy must have a GitHub account.
+This is the entry point of the application.

-| The challenge was to find the best way to match accounts between them.
-| CoderGuy doesn't always guarantee a fully valid result.

 Process
 -------------------